splunk/observability-content-contrib/integration-examples/splunk-otel-databricks/Splunk OpenTelemetry Collector Install.md

 ## Pre-installation

-An [Ingest Token](https://docs.splunk.com/Observability/admin/authentication-tokens/tokens.html#nav-Create-and-manage-authentication-tokens) for Splunk Observabiity Cloud is stored as a secret titled `SPLUNK_ACCESS_TOKEN` in the Databricks secret store for each hosting platform.
+The script expects a valid Splunk Observability API [Ingest Token](https://docs.splunk.com/Observability/admin/authentication-tokens/tokens.html#nav-Create-and-manage-authentication-tokens) which is stored as a secret titled `SPLUNK_ACCESS_TOKEN` in the Databricks secret store for each hosting platform.
 This must be stored in the Databricks secret store prior to running the start-up script.

 | Secret Management |  |  |
 | ----------- | ----------- | ----------- |